AaronthiccThai/NetworkAttackVisualiser/README.md

 at the packet level and how network devices respond.
 This visualisation tool is useful for educational purposes, especially in learning cybersecurity concepts, severity and consequences of cyber attacks and mitigation techniques.

+## Context
+Nowadays, cyberattacks are becoming more sophiscated, from obscuring phising links to using AI to anaylse massive bulks of data for trends/patterns.
+As the volume and complexity of attacks increase, so does the need for tools that help individual and organisation regardless of background to understand and defend against them.
+This project was developed as part of my COMP6841 assignment.
+My project aims to emulate a multitude of network attacks so that users can connect theoretical concepts with real world network activity.
+My simulation includes network attacks such as DNS tunneling, port scanning and SYN floods which are amongst the most common attacks out there.
+Through this educational simulation, users can build a stronger conceptual and practical understanding of network threats.

 ## Installation

 ### Method 1